-- Displaced intracapsular fractures may be treated with reduction and internal fixation or by replacement of the femoral head with an arthroplasty: internal fixation is associated with less initial operative trauma but has an increased risk of re-operation on the hip.
+- Displaced intracapsular fractures should be treated by replacement of the femoral head with an arthroplasty, if the person is fit for the procedure: internal fixation is associated with less initial operative trauma but has an increased risk of re-operation on the hip.

 - Scottish Intercollegiate Guidelines Network (SIGN) guidance states that patients with pre-existing joint disease, medium or high activity levels and a reasonable life expectancy should have a total hip replacement rather than hemiarthroplasty as primary treatment.

 - The National Institute for Health and Care Excellence (NICE) recommends:

 - Replacement arthroplasty (hemiarthroplasty or total hip replacement) for patients with a displaced intracapsular fracture.